 A CMI Induction event will be held so you can find out about the CMI qualification and membership and choose whether you would like to qualify and join.
 If you do choose to gain the CMI qualification you will need to pay a non-refundable fee for the CMI level 7 qualification in Strategic Management & Leadership, which is currently £265 and includes one-year membership of the CMI.

-courses are reviewed regularly as part of our quality assurance framework, the module list you choose from may vary from
+As courses are reviewed regularly as part of our quality assurance framework, the module list you choose from may vary from that shown here.

 Teaching and learning